rohan2794/lvm-localpv-local/docs/faq.md

 To add custom topology key:
 * Label the nodes with the required key and value.
-* Set env variables in the LVM driver daemonset yaml(openebs-lvm-node), if already deployed, you can edit the daemonSet directly.
+* Set env variables in the LVM driver daemonset yaml(openebs-lvm-localpv-node), if already deployed, you can edit the daemonSet directly.
 * "openebs.io/nodename" has been added as default topology key.
 * Create storageclass with above specific labels keys.